YuChuXi/RRFVCRM/README.md

 - Extract facial features from video `python`

 ### 🎶 Train T2F0
-- Wait for YuChuXi, the lazy fox
+- Wait for YuChuXi,She is a lazy little fox
 ### 🎶 Train TF02M
-- Wait for YuChuXi, the lazy fox
+- Wait for YuChuXi,She is a lazy little fox

 ## 🌟 Extensions
 Try rwkv-music-demo